DarkDesire/data-engineering-gcp/practice-exam/data-engineer-2.md

 **Not D.** Replicate from an external server

 ---
+**Correct B.** This is correct.
+A read replica will increase the availability of the service and can be located closer to the users in the new geographies.
 **Not D.** This feature replicates from an existing MySQL server IN to a Cloud SQL service.
 So that would not help in this circumstance.

 ---